Legislation

 The Educational Choice for Children Act (ECCA)

-The ECCA provides K-12 scholarships for up to two million students across America to attend schools that best meet their educational needs as determined by their parents.
+The ECCA would provide K-12 scholarships for as many as two million students across America to attend schools that best meet their educational needs as determined by their parents.
 Under this bill, $10 billion in federal tax credits would be available for individuals and businesses that contribute to non-profit scholarship-granting organizations.
 The funds could be used to pay for tuition, tutoring, special needs services, homeschooling curriculum materials, and education technology, among other eligible uses.
 Scholarships would be funded with private donations, not federal dollars, and donors would receive a federal tax credit.
 The ECCA would expand school choice and opportunity while respecting federalism, protecting religious liberty, and ensuring private school autonomy.

 Why the ECCA?